lesleyrs/Client2/README.md

 ## Web Worker server

 By setting world to 999 in the client URL a server will start on login.
-Locally this takes only a few seconds but on github pages it will take around 3-4 minutes.
 Saves will load from `data/players` and a save dialog will open on logout, but you should save them to `src/public/data/players` instead.

 The following files are required from the server:
 1. `npm run build`, then copy data directory from the server to `src/public` in client